 Martina & Jürgen from Places of Juma

 The King Power Mahanakhon in Bangkok is easily one of the coolest examples of the most stunning modern architecture in the world in the 21st century.
 With a height of 313 meters, it is now the 2nd tallest building in the city and in entire Thailand.
 It was designed as a multifunctional building and the name means the “Great City”.
 The entire complex consists of a skyscraper and a seven-story, cube-shaped annex called the Cube.
-Inside you will find hotels, restaurants, shops and on its top, there is an amazing skywalk.
+Inside you will find hotels, restaurants, and shops and on its top, there is an amazing skywalk.

 Also visually, this skyscraper is a real highlight in Bangkok!
 Architect Ole Scheeren‘s glittering stacked cubes, balconies, and projections give the impression of a digital pixel curved in a helix.
 Built between 2011-2016 and opened just in 2016, the King Power Mahanakhon is a landmark for modern architecture and urban design.

-But the Skybar with its viewing platform and the glass Skywalk, which offer visitors a breathtaking panoramic view and a bird’s eye view, is also unique.
+But the Skybar with its viewing platform and the glass Skywalk, which offers visitors a breathtaking panoramic view and a bird’s eye view, is also unique.
 A fast lift takes visitors up to the 74th floor to the observation deck in just 50 seconds for an entrance fee of around 25 euros.
 A cool experience that you won’t forget soon!